 FRESHMAN STUDY ABROAD

-In addition to short-term and semester programs for upperclass students around the globe, SHU offers incoming freshmen the opportunity to spend their first SHU semester in Rome, Italy, or Dingle, Ireland, or attend a one-week program in Ireland before the start of their fall semester on the main campus.
+In addition to short-term and semester-long programs around the globe for upperclass students, SHU offers incoming freshmen the opportunity to spend their spring semester at SHU's own campus in Dingle, Ireland, or attend a one-week program in Ireland before the start of their fall semester on the main campus.

 SHU’s learning community extends beyond the classroom to this dynamic online forum that connects students with their classmates, peers, and faculty who post ideas, videos, blogs, and more.